Pylons/pylonsrtd/docs/pyramid.rst

 If you are new to Pyramid, we have a few resources that can help you get up to speed right away:

-* Check out  our `FAQ </en/latest/faq/pyramid.html>`_.
+* :ref:`Installing Pyramid <pyramid:installing_chapter>`.

-* To see a minimal Pyramid web application, check out `creating your first Pyramid application </projects/pyramid/en/1.5-branch/narr/firstapp.html>`_.
+* To see a minimal Pyramid web application, check out :ref:`Creating Your First Pyramid Application <pyramid:firstapp_chapter>`.

-* For help getting Pyramid set up, try the `install guide
-  </projects/pyramid/en/1.5-branch/narr/install.html>`_.
+* `Pyramid Frequently Asked Questions <http://www.pylonsproject.org/projects/pyramid/faq>`_.

-* To get the feel of how a Pyramid web application is created, go to the `single file tasks tutorial </projects/pyramid_tutorials/en/latest/single_file_tasks/single_file_tasks.html>`_ page.
+* To get a detailed experience of creating a Pyramid web application, try the :ref:`Quick Tutorial for Pyramid <pyramid:quick_tutorial>`.

 * Like learning by example?
-Check out to the `wiki tutorial
+Check out to the official :ref:`Pyramid Tutorials
-  </projects/pyramid/en/1.5-branch/tutorials/wiki2/index.html>`_.
+  <pyramid:html_tutorials>` as well as the community-contributed
+  :ref:`Pyramid Tutorials <tutorials:pyramid-tutorials>` and :ref:`Pyramid
+  Cookbook Recipes <cookbook:pyramid-cookbook>`.

 * Need help?
 See :ref:`support-desc`.